 FEMA has contracted with the Department of Health and Human Services Division of Cost Allocation for indirect cost rate negotiation services.
-The state's indirect costs are calculated at a rate of 5.34% as reflected in an agreement contracted between Delaware Department of Safety and Homeland Security and the U.S. Department of Homeland Security, FEMA.
-The rate was applied to the direct salaries and wage costs.
+For a period ending June 30, 2021 The state's indirect costs were calculated at a rate of 7% as reflected in an agreement contracted between Delaware Department of Safety and Homeland Security and the U.S. Department of Homeland Security, FEMA.
+The rate is applied to the direct salaries and wage costs and estimated for a year.

-A copier yearly lease with costs calculated at a 40 % rate of use at the US 13 scalehouse for MCSAP activities.
+A copier yearly lease with costs calculated at a 40 % rate of use at the US 13 scale house for MCSAP activities.

-Vehicle maintenance costs are estimated at a minimal level for unexpected vehicle sevice not completed by State funded resources.
+Vehicle maintenance costs are estimated at a minimal level for unexpected vehicle service not completed by State funded resources.
 The MCSAP allocation reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.

 CVSA Dues are incurred each year for participation in CVSA activities.
-Dues for Class 1 members have increased to listed amount.